The Reality Subtext extends past the Fourth Wall

 - Metallica's St. Anger was born out of struggling with diminishing relationships between the band members, alcoholism and never getting over Cliff Burton's death.
 This is all painfully documented in the rockumentary Some Kind Of Monster.

-- One strip of Calvin And Hobbes features Calvin getting upset over going to bed, because it means that he can't play with Hobbes.
+- One strip features Calvin getting upset over going to bed, because it means that he can't play with Hobbes.
 Then he realizes that going to sleep doesn't have to mean being apart, because they can always play together in their dreams.
 Bill Watterson wrote the strip because his cat—who served as the inspiration for Hobbes—had just died, and what made him feel better was realizing that they could always be together in his dreams.

 - There's a Calvin and Hobbes Sunday strip where Calvin's father says he sees everything in black and white, which leads Calvin to vividly imagine such a situation, and another with the same premise except with Calvin's father saying the boy doesn't have any sense of perspective, leading to Calvin being trapped in a world with no vanishing points.
-Both strips are based on Watterson's arguments with his agent on merchandising, where the agent would accuse the cartoonist of seeing no shades of grey and having no perspective.
+Both strips are based on Watterson's arguments with his syndicate on merchandising, where the company would accuse the cartoonist of seeing no shades of grey and having no perspective.

 - In the early days of The Lone Ranger, Reid's voice actor, Earle Graser, died in a car accident.
 As a result, The Lone Ranger was laid low for about a week and a half, and could only speak in whispers, until they found Brace Beamer, who would keep the role for the rest of the radio run.